 What are ceramic bangles made from?

-Ceramic bangles are made from processed clay or mineral-based ceramic materials that are shaped and hardened through high-temperature firing.
+Ceramic bangles are made from processed clay or mineral-based materials that are hardened through high-temperature firing.
+This process gives them strength and durability.

 Are ceramic bangles durable?

-Ceramic materials are generally durable and resistant to scratches.
-However, like many rigid materials, they may crack if subjected to strong impacts.
+Yes, ceramic bangles are generally durable and resistant to scratches.
+However, they may crack if subjected to strong impact.

 Why are ceramic bangles popular in fashion?